ARDivekar/TypeScript-on-the-Browser-Starter/README.md

 By setting up our project like this, we make a few important assumptions about how our web application will be structured and used:

+- **There is a significant amount of code in the application libraries.**

+    If all the application library code put together is a small fraction of the size of the total code size, then it might be a waste of effort to over-optimize the caching of the application library bundles.
+Just put everything in one bundle, even if the client must reload it every time.

+    However, you should always minify and cache large vendor libraries.
+"Large" is subjective: the Webpack size warning is triggered at 30 KB.
+Look for data on your users' hardware specifications (network speed, device CPU, RAM) to see what is acceptable.

 - **Different pages in our web app will require a single entry file but different application and vendor library bundles.**

     E.g.